-The Brotherhood of St. Laurence ("BSL") is committed to legal, ethical, and moral behaviour.
+Brotherhood of St. Laurence ("BSL") and its subsidiaries are committed to legal, ethical, and moral behaviour.

 We know that any genuine commitment to detecting and preventing illegal or unethical conduct must include a way to report concerns freely and without fear of repercussion.

 This procedure provides such a mechanism and encourages our people to report such conduct, while providing protection to the person making the report.